Demonstrators And Featured Artists

 (HOST)

-Matt Stagmer, the youngest of the two hosts, has been making swords for 12 years.
+Matt Stagmer has been making swords for over 16 years.
 He got his start as a maker making custom axes before he even had his drivers licence.
-At age 27 Matt currently makes most of the blades at Baltimore Knife and Sword.
-Many different artists have inspired Matt over the many years of hanging out at the BKS shop.
+Many different artists have inspired Matt over the many years of hanging out and working at the BKS shop.
 Matt will be demoing some forge work and will be doing several sword grinding demos.
-Matt also writes a sword column in Pirates Magazine that highlights a new maker every issue.

 Jeff Pringle